Beyond Diagnosis: Evaluating Multimodal LLMs for Pathology Localization in Chest Radiographs: Results

 \subsection{Visualization of Predictions}

-Heatmaps of the models' predictions per pathology help explain the error patterns and GPT-5's higher performance (Fig.~\ref{fig:example_heatmaps}, ~\ref{fig:appendix_heatmaps1},~\ref{fig:appendix_heatmaps2}).
-The heatmaps are visualized over the average image across the test set and are computed for frontal views.
-For cardiomegaly (Fig.~\ref{fig:example_heatmaps}), GPT-4 consistently predicted central grid cells.
+Heatmaps of the models' predictions were generated to further understand the error patterns (Fig.~\ref{fig:example_heatmaps}, ~\ref{fig:appendix_heatmaps1},~\ref{fig:appendix_heatmaps2}).
+A separate heatmap was generated per pathology and model, summarizing the model's predictions for the given pathology across the dataset.
+To provide an aggregate anatomical reference, the heatmaps are visualized over the average image across the test set.
+Only frontal views were considered in generating the heatmaps.

+For cardiomegaly, GPT-4 consistently predicted central grid cells (Fig.~\ref{fig:example_heatmaps}).
 As cardiomegaly indicates an enlarged heart and the heart tends to appear towards the center of the image, the prediction heatmap aligns with the high performance of GPT-4 for this pathology.
 GPT-5 also predicted central grid cells for cardiomegaly, but demonstrated more variability that aligns with the ground truth distribution.
-Edema, indicating fluid in the lungs, can vary more widely in its spatial position, though it often appears in the medial regions of the lungs at the site of highest pulmonary vascular density.
+Edema, indicating fluid in the lungs, varies more widely in its spatial position, though it often appears in the medial (towards center) regions of the lungs at the site of highest pulmonary vascular density.
 For this pathology, GPT-4 consistently predicted a central grid cell, often overlaying the heart/mediastinum (Fig.~\ref{fig:example_heatmaps}), whereas GPT-5's predictions were more distributed over the lungs, explaining its higher performance on this pathology.
 In general, the heatmaps of GPT-5 more faithfully represented the ground truth pathology, explaining its relatively low percentage of anatomy errors (Fig.~\ref{fig:appendix_heatmaps1},~\ref{fig:appendix_heatmaps2}).

 Examining anatomy errors on an individual image basis revealed a spectrum of model misunderstanding.
 GPT-5 exhibited no anatomy errors for consolidation, which is a pathology that localizes to the lungs, but GPT-4 and MedGemma sometimes predicted grid cells overlaying the heart/mediastinum (Figure~\ref{fig:error_examples}).
 However, a dramatic error for GPT-5 is displayed in Figure~\ref{fig:error_examples}, wherein both GPT-5 and GPT-4 predicted the shoulder as the location of a pneumothorax (collapsed lung).